In Islamist-led Egypt, Coptic Christians name new pope

 The Muslim Brotherhood, the mainstream Islamist movement from which President Mohamed Mursi emerged to win power via free elections, has sworn to guard the rights of Christians.

-Mursi congratulated the pope and the head of his Freedom and Justice Party, Saad al-Katatni, said on his Facebook page he was "optimistic about fruitful cooperation with (the pope) as spiritual leader of Coptic brethren."
+The Brotherhood's Freedom and Justice Party congratulated the church.
+The party chief, Saad al-Katatni, said on his Facebook page that he was "optimistic about fruitful cooperation with (the pope) as spiritual leader of Coptic brethren."

 Christianity spread into Egypt in the early years of the faith, several centuries before Islam emerged from the Arabian Peninsula and then swept across North Africa and beyond.

+To indicate their earliest links with Christianity, Copts point to a biblical account of how Jesus' family sought refuge in Egypt soon after his birth.

-The Coptic Orthodox church is the biggest in Egypt, although there is also a much smaller Coptic Catholic church, as well as other small groups affiliated to churches abroad.
+The Coptic Orthodox church is the biggest in Egypt, although there is also a much smaller Coptic Catholic church, as well as smaller groups affiliated to other churches abroad.

+Grand Imam Ahmed el-Tayeb, head of al-Azhar mosque and university, the prestigious seat of Sunni Muslim learning, also congratulated the new pope and wished him success in the helping unite the nation, al-Azhar said in a statement.

-(Additional reporting by Shaimaa Fayed and Omar Fahmy; Writing by Edmund Blair; Editing by Stephen Powell)
+(Additional reporting by Shaimaa Fayed and Omar Fahmy; Writing by Edmund Blair; Editing by Mark Heinrich)